Wang-Lin-boop/GeminiMol/README.md

 done
 ```

+It is worth noting that different decoders exhibit varying performance on different tasks and encodings.
+Therefore, it is essential to select the appropriate decoder for each specific molecular encoder and task.
+Consequently, all results should be merged using a data pivot table to analyze the optimal decoder for each encoder-task combination.

+In our work, the hyperparameters of the PropDecoder were chosen based on empirical experience and were not subjected to any hyperparameter tuning.
+Performing further hyperparameter tuning for each task may potentially yield improved performance.

 ## 📓 Application

 As a molecular representation model, GeminiMol finds applications in **ligand-based virtual screening, target identification, and quantitative structure-activity relationship (QSAR)** modeling of small molecular drugs.